 A community group may create a CIC Liquid Token Contract on a blockchain (via a mobile interface) which can be created with an initial supply and made available and tradable for community members only or open to the broader world for transactions.
-If the created token has no initial reserve it can only be traded as an internal community currency, with no defined rate of exchange for other currencies.
+If the created token is not part of any liquidity pool it can only be traded as an internal community currency, with no defined rate of exchange for other currencies.
 The token creator may offer free promotional tokens to community members or spend them into existence in various ways, as has been demonstrated with CCs in Kenya.
-A CIC creator may then connect with another CIC by establishing a reserve that is connected to both CICs.
-Note that a reserve token can be another Community Inclusion Currency that can be created by one or more parties and itself could be a usable medium of exchange and connected to a stable token (and hence national currencies).
-A large network of CICs connecting to one another acts as a decentralized buffer system, such that if any one currency is in decline, another can pick up its reserve, ensuring that communities' collective production remains the source of all currency as these networks spread.
+A CIC creator may then connect with another CIC by establishing a liquidity pool which contains both CICs.
+Note that a network token can be another Community Inclusion Currency that can be created by one or more parties and itself could be a usable medium of exchange and connected to a stable token (and hence national currencies).
+A large network of CICs connecting to one another acts as a decentralized buffer system, such that if any one currency is in decline (local redemption is delayed or not available) it can be converted to another, ensuring that communities' collective production remains the source of all currency as these networks spread.

 In this way a currency creator creating a CIC as a promise for their future production is essentially issuing a voucher that can be spent or gifted into circulation.
-Alone, this token could fulfill many functions, but when attached to a reserve common to another token, a larger market is formed between the two currency creators.
+Alone, this token could fulfill many functions, but when added to a liquidity pool with another token, a larger market is formed between the two currencies.
 This bottom-up growth can expand into super networks of connected communities as nodes.
 This decentralized, bottom-up structure can form into regional and even global economies where the fundamental units are based on the value of the smallest element (the individual token's promise for future production).

-CIC reserve tokens can in turn contain a token which is linked to National Currencies and provide market liquidity by acting as reserves for many CICs.
-These group or village CICs can in turn act as reserves for other villages or projects.
-Group token creators can choose to create reserves between themselves only (no connection to national currency) and isolated tokens can remain completely isolated and non exchangeable, or eventually choose to connect to other tokens or networks of tokens.
-Token holders can have and trade with any token, but only those tokens linked through their reserves, directly or indirectly, can be exchanged for each other.
+Liquidity pools can also contain a token which is linked to National Currencies such as a stable coin which could act as a network token connecting many CICs.
+Group or village CICs can in turn act as network tokens for other villages or projects.
+Group token creators can choose to create common network tokens between themselves only (no connection to national currency) and isolated tokens can remain completely isolated and non exchangeable, or eventually choose to connect to other tokens or networks of tokens.
+Token holders can have and trade with any token, but only those tokens linked through liquidity pools, directly or indirectly, can be exchanged for each other.
 In practice users auto-convert incoming tokens to a single 'community' token of their choosing.